 - 47. This paragraph provides that the DAB shall implement corporate governance policies and processes as the Authority considers appropriate given the nature, scale, complexity and risk profile of the DAB. - 48.
 In the case of a DAB which is a company or partnership, the business should be effectively directed by such number of individuals as the Authority considers appropriate given the nature, scale, complexity and risk profile of the DAB.
-The Authority recognises that standard's of good corporate governance may differ between DABs according to the size and complexity of their respective businesses. - 49.
-In the case of a DAB which is a company, the directors should include such number (if any) of non-executive directors, as the Authority considers appropriate.
-The number will depend on the circumstances of the DAB and the nature, size, complexity and risk profile of the DAB. - 50.
-The Authority considers that non-executive directors can play a valuable role in bringing an outsider's independent perspective to the running of the business and to ensure proper challenge to the executive directors and other management.
+The Authority recognises that good corporate governance standards may differ between DAB's according to the nature, scale, complexity, and risk profile of their respective businesses. - 49.
+In the case of a DAB which is, a company, the directors should include such number (if any) of non-executive directors, as the Authority considers appropriate.
+The number will depend on the DAB circumstances and the nature, scale, complexity and risk profile of the DAB. - 50.
+The Authority considers that non-executive directors can play a valuable role in bringing an outsider's independent perspective to running the business and ensuring proper challenges to the executive directors and other management.
 The Authority sees non-executive directors as having, in particular, an important role as members of a DAB's audit committee or in performing the role which such a committee would otherwise perform.